syseleven/grav-docs-metakube/pages/02.documentation/16.pod-security-policy/default.en.md

 EOF
 ```

-To force Kubernetes to retry creating the Pods directly instead of waiting for the back-off interval, you can delete the existing ReplicaSet, a new ReplicaSet will be automatically created because of the Deployment:
+To force Kubernetes to retry creating the Pods directly instead of waiting for the back-off interval, you can delete the existing ReplicaSet.
+A new ReplicaSet will be automatically created because of the Deployment:

 ```bash
 kubectl delete replicaset nginx-hello-f4cb7b776 --namespace default